nouxia7/nouxia-notes/content/posts/arm-kernel-rop-heroctf-2025/index.md

 Alright, everything's all set up!
 We can move on to the actual module now.

 ## The `k.ko` Kernel Module
-On load, the module creates a device file in `/dev/safe_device`.
+On load, the module creates a device file named `/dev/safe_device`.
 Some operations have been registered on that device, but the one we're interested in is the function handler for ioctl, which is named `safe_ioctl`.
 The function has two routes, one for the argument `0x80086B02` and one for `0x40086B03`.

 ### The `GET_MSG` Route
 If you use `0x80086B02` for the ioctl operation, you'll go through the `GET_MSG` route.
-In this route, you can pass any address and the kernel will read 8 bytes at that address and write the value back to your original param.
+In this route, you can pass in any address and the kernel will read 8 bytes of it and write the value back to your original param.
 ```c
 __int64 __fastcall safe_ioctl(__int64 a1, int ioctl_num, unsigned __int64 ioctl_param)
 {